Arrow BOOK

 • Relative rest for a short period depending on the treated area

-• Avoiding heavy loading or intense exercise initially
+• Avoid heavy loading or intense exercise initially

-• Gradual return to activity with a structured plan
+• Gradual return to activity following a structured rehabilitation plan

 • Physiotherapy to guide strengthening and movement progression